sisyphosloughs/move-photos-by-date/README.md

 Features:

+- Does not move files automatically; you review the candidates for new organization.
 - Allows for organizing photos into a new or existing folder.
 - Organizes photos into year, month, and optionally day folders.
 Example:
     - Year and month folders (`y-m` the pattern): `/your-folder/Pictures/2024/03`.